-Next, about the "range", there are lots of subjects whose ranges have been expanded by the proposed method in every situation.
+Next, as for the value of range, there are lots of subjects whose ranges have been expanded by the proposed method in every situation.
 Even ranges of subjects whose TPR or TNR has not increased have expanded with our method.
 Ranges of subject C of Table 3 and subject E of Table 4 have been shortened.
 However, shortening of these ranges do not mean lowering of recognition accuracy because this shortening is an effect by increasing of TPR or TNR.
 These results show our method can be effective on improvement of the robustness to unsuitable setting of the detection threshold.
 Our method can create a behavioral pattern composed of more proper characteristics which can make differences between a behavior in a specific situation and behaviors in situations other than the situation without excesses and shortages by a better extraction threshold than the method using the conventional model.
 In other words, the method widens differences between the degree of conformity of true cases and the degree of conformity of false cases when matching the cases with the behavioral pattern.
-Therefore, the robustness to unsuitable setting of the detection threshold is improved.
+Therefore, the proposed method improves the robustness to unsuitable setting of the detection threshold.